My Top 3 Concert Experiences

 We had a ton of fun checking out their rigs and setups before the concert started… And we even spotted each other from different ends of the stadium.
 The chat groups were buzzing about where everyone was seated. and when the concert started, the group chats also started bursting with compliments and observations of the sound and musicianship…

 The John Mayer concert experience has set a whole new benchmark to live contemporary band performances.
 The music was loud, yet not noisy or cluttered sounding.
 Every moment of the concert got me headbanging and toe-tapping.
 The guitar solos and bass parts surpassed my expectation or imagination.
 The guitars were loud but not jarring.
 The bass had this depth but also a whole lot of clarity.
 I could tell exactly what are the fill-ins Pino (the bass player) was playing at every point of time.
-(I really could go on and on about how great the band sounds together, but you’d probably fell asleep… Haha)
+(I really could go on and on about how great the band sounds together, but you’d probably fall asleep… Haha)

 Oh, not to mention the superb drums sound… It was crisp, it was clear, it had the kick, it had the punch.
 It was legendary.
 It was all I dreamt of and more.